wuyang1002431655/tango_with_django_19/manuscript/chapter1.md

 #Overview
-The aim of this book is to provide you with a practical guide to web development using *Django 1.9.* The book is designed primarily for students, providing a walkthrough of the steps involved in getting your first web applications up and running, as well as deploying them to a web server.
+The aim of this book is to provide you with a practical guide to web development using *Django 1.9.* and *Python*.
+The book is designed primarily for students, providing a walkthrough of the steps involved in getting your first web applications up and running, as well as deploying them to a web server.

 This book seeks to complement the [official Django Tutorials](https://docs.djangoproject.com/en/1.9/intro/tutorial01/) and many of the other excellent tutorials available online.
 By putting everything together in one place, this book fills in many of the gaps in the official Django documentation providing an example-based design driven approach to learning the Django framework.
 Furthermore, this book provides an introduction to many of the aspects required to master web application development.

 ##Why Work with this Book?
 **This book will save you time.** On many occasions we've seen clever students get stuck, spending hours trying to fight with Django and other aspects of web development.
 More often than not, the problem was usually because a key piece of information was not provided, or something was not made clear.
 While the occasional blip might set you back 10-15 minutes, sometimes they can take hours to resolve.
 We've tried to remove as many of these hurdles as possible.
-This will mean you can get on with developing your application, and not have to sit there scratching your head.
+This will mean you can get on with developing your application instead of stumbling along.

 **This book will lower the learning curve.** Web application frameworks can save you a lot of hassle and lot of time.
 Well, that is if you know how to use them in the first place!
 Often the learning curve is steep.
-This book tries to get you going - and going fast.
-By showing you how to put together a web application with all the bells and whistle from the onset, the book shortens the learning curve.
+This book tries to get you going - and going fast by explaining how all the pieces fit together.

 **This book will improve your workflow.** Using web application frameworks requires you to pick up and run with a particular design pattern - so you only have to fill in certain pieces in certain places.
 After working with many students, we heard lots of complaints about using web application frameworks - specifically about how they take control away from them (i.e. inversion of control).
-To help you, we've created a number of workflows to focus your development process so that you can regain that sense of control and build your web application in a disciplined manner.
+To help you, we've created a number of *workflows* to focus your development process so that you can regain that sense of control and build your web application in a disciplined manner.

-**This book is not designed to be read.** Whatever you do, do not read this book!
-It is a hands-on guide to building web applications in Django.
+**This book is not designed to be read.** Whatever you do, *do not read this book!* It is a hands-on guide to building web applications in Django.
 Reading is not doing.
 To increase the value you gain from this experience, go through and develop the application.
 When you code up the application, *do not just cut and paste the code.* Type it in, think about what it does, then read the explanations we have provided to describe what is going on.
 If you still do not understand, then check out the Django documentation, go to [Stack Overflow](http://stackoverflow.com/questions/tagged/django) or other helpful websites and fill in this gap in your knowledge.
 If you think it is worth mentioning, please get in touch with us so that we can improve the book - we already have a number of contributors and we will happily acknowledge your contribution!

 ##What You will Learn
-In this book, we will be taking an exampled-based approach (or inquiry-based learning).
+In this book, we will be taking an exampled-based approach.
 The book will show you how to design a web application called *Rango* ([see the Design Brief below](#overview-design-brief-label)).
 Along the way, we'll show you how to perform the following key tasks.

 * **How to setup your development environment** - including how to use the terminal, your virtual environment, the `pip` installer, how to work with Git, and more.
 * **Setup a Django project** and create a basic Django application.